It’s Apple’s old school smartphone. So, does its classic design still stack up? Read our iPhone 8 review now to find out.

 Battery life

 You can get through a day on a single charge with the iPhone 8, as long as you restrict yourself to light use.
-For streaming music and video over 4G it’s worth carrying a charger or power brick with you.
+It’s definitely not as long-lasting as the latest models – you’ll likely need to carry a charger or power brick if you’re streaming music and video.

 It’s no longer available to buy outright directly from Apple, but you can still get the iPhone 8 on a series of affordable deals.
 Prices start from as low as £14 per month for 24 months, with zero upfront cost.